-South American camelids (Llamas, Alpacas, Guanacos, and Vicuñas) are relative to Camels, in fact they belong to the camelid specie.
+South American camelids (Llamas, Alpacas, Guanacos, and Vicuñas) are relative to Camels; they belong to the camelid specie.

-Llamas are descendants of the Camelops, the first camels that wandered North America about 4o million ago.
+Llamas are descendants of the Camelops, the first camels that wandered North America about 40 million years ago.
 It is believed that Camelops lived long enough to encounter humans.
-They went extinct due to the Ice Age and the human arrival 13,000 years ago.
+They went extinct due to the Ice Age and human arrival 13,000 years ago.

 The llamas migrated to South America about 3 million years ago.
 Since llamas were naturally adapted to the high Andes, the first humans of South America survived hunting the camelids since they were slow to run and easy to find the high mountain plains.
-Fossil discoveries in caves show human bones together with camelid bones and hunting weapons made of rocks.
+Fossil discoveries in caves show human bones, camelid bones, and hunting weapons made of rocks.

-Llamas are domestic animals that live in the high plateaus of Peru, Bolivia, Argentina, and Chile.
+Llamas are domestic animals that live on the high plateaus of Peru, Bolivia, Argentina, and Chile.
 Bolivia is the country with more numbers of Llamas.

 Are Llamas in Machu Picchu dangerous?

-Llamas are not dangerous; they are friendly, sociable, and peaceful animals.
+Llamas are not dangerous but friendly, pleasant, peaceful animals.
 However, when they feel threatened or bothered, they might expectorate a rugged spit.
-Machu Picchu llamas are used to see people every day and usually approach the crowds searching for food.
+Machu Picchu llamas are used to seeing people daily and usually approach the crowds searching for food.
 It's important to know that giving food to llamas in Machu Picchu is not allowed for safety.

 Llamas of Machu Picchu, most of them are photogenic animals.
-They somehow know that if they pose for the pictures, there are higher chances to get food.
+They know that if they pose for pictures, they have a higher chance of getting food.
 This is not recommended, of course.

-When you visit Machu Picchu, make sure your batteries are fully charged, and you have enough memory space to get the best llama photos.
+When you visit Machu Picchu, please make sure your batteries are fully charged and have enough memory space to get the best llama photos.
 It would be best to keep inside the trail and not enter the green areas where llamas feed.